H. D. Kumaraswamy

-Haradanahalli Devegowda Kumaraswamy (born 16 December 1959) is an Indian politician and film producer who is serving as the Minister of Heavy Industries and Steel of India since 10 June 2024.
-He also served as the 18th Chief Minister of Karnataka from 2018 to 2019 and previously from 2006 to 2007.
+Haradanahalli Devegowda Kumaraswamy (born 16 December 1959) is an Indian politician and film producer who is serving as the 21st Minister of Heavy Industries and 14th Minister of Steel of India since 2024.
+He also served as the 12th Chief Minister of Karnataka from 2018 to 2019 and previously from 2006 to 2007.
 He was also the leader of the opposition in the Karnataka Legislative Assembly from 2013 to 2014.
 He is currently the president of the Karnataka State Janata Dal (Secular).
 He is a member of Lok Sabha, having been elected from Mandya and the former member of the Karnataka Legislative Assembly from Channapatna from 2018 to 2024, Ramanagara from 2004 to 2009 and from 2013 to 2018.
-He is the son of former prime minister of India & former Chief Minister of Karnataka H. D. Deve Gowda.
+He is the son of former Chief Minister of Karnataka & Prime Minister of India H. D. Deve Gowda.

 Early life and education

 Kumaraswamy was born in Haradanahalli, Holenarasipura taluk of Hassan district, Karnataka to H. D. Deve Gowda and Chennamma.

 He completed primary education in a government school in Hassan district.
 He finished his high school studies in Bangalore's MES Educational Institution in Jayanagar and Bachelor of Science degree from National College Basavanagudi, Bangalore.